 Fact Box

 A one-night B&B stay in a ‘Cosy Room’ at The Cottage in the Wood, Malvern (www.cottageinthewood.co.uk) is priced from £104 per night for two adults sharing.
 The best category in the low season starts from £177 per night for two adults sharing.
-To book a table in 1919 Restaurant or The Brasserie and / or organise a stay, please call 01684 588 860 or email reception@cottageinthewood.co.uk.
+To book a table at 1919 Restaurant or The Brasserie, and or organise a stay, please call 01684 588 860 or email reception@cottageinthewood.co.uk.

 Leave a comment